FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Introduction

-Most existing methods address these challenges by algorithmic innovation, either performing model compression~\cite{rothchild2020fetchsgd,dorfman2023docofl} or refactoring training and aggregation strategies~\cite{stich2018local,luo2021cost,zhang2022dense,tang2018d,marfoq2020throughput,ouyang2022clusterfl}.
+Most existing methods address these problems through algorithmic innovation, either by performing model compression~\cite{rothchild2020fetchsgd,dorfman2023docofl} or by refactoring training and aggregation strategies~\cite{li2024accelerating,luo2021cost,ouyang2022clusterfl}.
 However, such algorithmic solutions typically trade off between model quality and training efficiency, which may result in sub-optimal performance under highly volatile cross-silo FL networks~\cite{karimireddy2020scaffold,liu2022hierarchical,sun2024convergence,sun2023mode}.
-This dilemma inspires researchers to further explore solutions from a network's perspective~\cite{abad2020hierarchical,wang2021resource,xu2022hierfedml}.
-For example, HierFL~\cite{wang2021resource} organizes clients into clusters and performs hierarchical model aggregation based on the network topology and geographic proximity to reduce bandwidth consumption and improve communication efficiency.
+This dilemma inspires researchers to further explore solutions from a network perspective~\cite{abad2020hierarchical,wang2021resource,xu2022hierfedml}.
+For example, HierFL~\cite{wang2021resource} organizes clients into clusters and performs hierarchical model aggregation based on network topology and geographic proximity to reduce bandwidth consumption and improve communication efficiency.
 However, hierarchical aggregation still requires fast and stable connections between clients within the same cluster.
-Consequently, clustering-based solutions struggle to adapt cross-silo FL to the heterogeneous and fluctuating conditions of WANs due to the sparsity of silos and their geo-distributed nature.
-Therefore, optimizing communication efficiency in cross-silo FL without sacrificing model quality remains an open challenge.
+Consequently, clustering-based solutions struggle to adapt cross-silo FL networks to the heterogeneous and fluctuating conditions of WANs due to the sparsity of silos and their geo-distributed nature.
+Therefore, \textit{optimizing communication efficiency in cross-silo FL without sacrificing model quality remains an open challenge}.

-This paper proposes \sys, a new communication protocol for cross-silo FL that innovatively leverages coding techniques to optimize communication efficiency and accelerate FL training.
-Specifically, \sys transparently adapts to heterogeneous and fluctuating cross-silo networks via dynamic coding redundancy and coded aggregation strategies without compromising model quality.
+This paper proposes \sys, the first application-layer \textit{coded} communication protocol tailored to geo-distributed cross-silo FL, which integrates coding into both download and upload phases to optimize communication efficiency and accelerate FL training.
+Specifically, \sys adapts to heterogeneous and fluctuating networks transparently by employing dynamic coding redundancy and coded aggregation strategies.